vanvaridiksha/CSDS-Spark_AWS_EMR_Assignment3/README.md

 * ssh hadoop@<public dns of master> --key-pair-file <.pem file name>

 Once you have sshed into your master node, create a new folder, say python_code and cd into it.
-Create a new file here by using the vi command, copy paste you recommendation system code here and save it.
+Create a new file here by using the vi command, copy paste your recommendation system code here and save it.
 The code is now ready to be used by all the nodes in your cluster.
 Make sure to change the paths to all data files in your code.
 The paths should now point to the folder you created in the S3 bucket(ed. "s3://bucket_name/audiodata/artist_data.txt").
 Let us now see how to submit a job to this cluster.

 ##Submitting Job